His Team Found a Way to Save Him

 This procedure is incredibly satisfying because the difference before operation and after operation is apparent immediately.

-Anchored by the only Illinois hospital on the national Honor Roll for 12 straight years and top ranked heart and vascular program in Illinois, a top 10 program in the nation,* Northwestern Medicine empowers its clinical teams to pioneer groundbreaking treatments.
+Anchored by the only Illinois hospital on the national Honor Roll for 12 straight years and top ranked heart and vascular program in Illinois,* Northwestern Medicine empowers its clinical teams to pioneer groundbreaking treatments.
 That’s why Dr. Schimmel had visited specialists in the U.S., Japan and Europe years in advance to study and craft the best treatment options for cases just like Mike’s.

 To reopen the tiny arteries in the far corners of Mike’s lungs, Dr. Schimmel performed a minimally invasive balloon pulmonary angioplasty.
 Using tiny, inflated balloons, Dr. Schimmel was able to gently open the delicate vessels and restore blood flow to Mike’s heart.